jahd66/jahd66/README.md

     <h1 align="center">Hi there, i'm Jesús 👋</h1>
 </div>
 <div align="justify"
-    <h3>Javascript | Frontend Developer, I have created several projects using JavaScript, and also implemented technologies such as Next.js, React,   Node.js, Express, Wordpress and Nest.
+    Javascript | Frontend Developer, I have created several projects using JavaScript, and also implemented technologies such as Next.js, React,   Node.js, Express, Wordpress and Nest.
 I am also proficient using SQL, and Linux.
 My goal is grow as a professional, reach a high seniority level and create great applications.
-Leadership, team player, communication, problem-solving, and detail-oriented are skills that allows me to do an excellent job.</h3>
+Leadership, team player, communication, problem-solving, and detail-oriented are skills that allows me to do an excellent job.
 </div>

 ---